Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Experiments

 \subsubsection{Convergence Analysis}

 In this part, we analyze the convergence of MCMVC (using MCMVC-M) by recording its performance metrics (ACC, NMI, ARI) and its loss with increasing epoches on Caltech101-20.
 As shown in Fig. 4, the loss decreases remarkably, while the performance increases rapidly for the first 300 epochs.
 After that, they become relatively stable.
-In addition, without the pre-training process like \cite{lin2021completer}, our method still performs relatively smoothly throughout the whole training process.
-We speculate that this may be the result caused by the joint efforts of the losses from all facets.